Thales and Gemalto create a world leader in digital security

 On behalf of Gemalto, Deutsche Bank and J.P.
 Morgan are acting as financial advisors and Allen & Overy LLP and Darrois Villey Maillot Brochier are acting as legal counsel.

-Thales and Gemalto will hold separate conference calls in English on Monday, 18 December 2017 at 8:30 am (CET), in order to comment on the proposed transaction and answer questions from the financial community.
+8:30 am (CET), in order to comment on the proposed transaction and answer questions from the financial community.

 It will be also possible to follow these conference calls through a webcast.
 A digital replay will be available a few hours after the end of the conference calls.